umakanthpai/py-jpg-png-converter/README.md

 # py-jpg-png-converter
-JPG to PNG converter using PIL library from Python
+JPG to PNG converter using pillow library from Python